jstine35/BashScriptShimForWindows/README.md

 [TODO - link to nuget published page]

-Feel free to add this dependency to all your projects, if you would like your projects to be robust against developers encountering mysterious build failures due to pipe redirection failures.
-Keep in mind that this NuGet package doesn't _do_ anything, except verify that `.sh` scripts are in fact working.
+If you would like your Visual Studio projects to be robust against developers encountering mysterious build failures due to pipe redirection failures or missing `.sh` file associations, then add this NuGet dependency.
+Keep in mind that this NuGet package normally doesn't _do_ anything, except verify that `.sh` scripts are in fact working.
 If you have a controlled development envitonment where you can ensure everyone has Bash/CoreUtils properly installed, then there's really no need to use the `ShAssocCheck` NuGet Package.

 If you have a solution with many projects then it is a good idea to attach `ShAssocCheck` NuGet package to a special startup project in your solution that runs before anything else.
 Often times solutions will have such